-- 1. Combine the basil, lemon zest and juice, oil, and maple syrup in a blender.
-Purée and transfer to a jar with a tight-fitting lid.
-The sauce will keep in the refrigerator for about 7 to 10 days.
+- 1. Combine the basil, lemon zest and juice, oil, and maple syrup in a blender and purée.
+(You can keep the sauce in a jar with a tight-fitting lid in the refrigerator for up to 7 to 10 days.)

-- 2. Melt the butter with the olive oil in a chef’s pan or wok large enough to hold all the cauliflower over high heat.
+- 2. Reach for a skillet or wok large that’s enough to hold all the cauliflower, place it over medium-high heat, and melt the butter in the olive oil.
 Add the onion and saute until the onion softens, about 2 minutes.

 - 3. Add the cauliflower, stir thoroughly, salt and pepper liberally, and cook until the cauliflower softens, about 10 minutes.

-- 4. Add 2 tablespoons of the sauce and cook until tender and fragrant, another 10 minutes.
+- 4. Add 2 tablespoons lemon sauce and cook until the cauliflower is tender and fragrant, another 10 minutes.
 Adjust the salt, add the remaining 2 tablespoons sauce, mix thoroughly, and transfer to a serving bowl.
 Top with the basil chiffonade.

 Absolutely fabulous!
 This recipe really challenged my idea of cauliflower—the chopped cauliflower was such a departure from the typical use of the floret.
 I admit that I was also a little skeptical using maple syrup, but it just tempers the lemon juice, making everything pop.
 A delicious, delicious way to serve cauliflower.